HallowedSpace/weaponUnboxingSimulator/README.md

 # weaponUnboxingSimulator
-some simulator thing i guess
+some simulator thing based off of csgoclicker